jon-simpkins/revision/README.md

 # Disclaimer
 This is **not** an official Google product.

+# Running Storybook

+`npm run storybook`

+Right now, there's a bug where the events console takes over the whole screen, but going into "fullscreen" mode will let you see the correct story content.

 # Angular CLI Scaffolding

 This project was initialized with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.